luyadev/luya-composer/README.md

 Following Tasks are done by the luya composer task:

 + Provides the symlink to the bin file inside the root directory of the application.
-+ Enable bootsrapping of custom files like blocks.
++ Bind blocks into the system without a module
++ Add files to the LUYA Bootstrapping process.

 An example of define a blocks folder inside your composer json file.